Ted G. MeadowsPrincipal | Medical Devices and Drugs

 After graduating from law school, Ted returned to his hometown of Prattville, Ala., where he joined the general practice law firm of Howell, Sarto & Howell.
 In 1995, Ted moved his growing personal injury practice to Birmingham, Ala., where he became a partner in the plaintiffs' litigation firm of Davenport, Lavette & Meadows, P.C.
 In 2001, Ted accepted an "of counsel" position at Beasley Allen.
 While he has spent his entire career helping the injured and defrauded, Ted now focuses on representing personal injury victims throughout the country in claims against pharmaceutical, cosmetic and medical device companies.

 Ted became a principal at Beasley Allen in 2002.
-Since that time, he has been a leader at Beasley Allen with verdicts and settlements totaling more than $455 million, including a $72.6 million compensatory verdict in a hormone replacement therapy trial, and $72 million and $55 million verdicts in back-to-back talc/ovarian cancer trials.
+Since that time, he has been a leader at Beasley Allen with verdicts and settlements totaling more than $525 million, including a $72.6 million compensatory verdict in a hormone replacement therapy trial, and $72 million, $55 million and $70 million verdicts in back-to-back talc/ovarian cancer trials.
 The hormone replacement therapy verdict was selected by the National Law Journal as No. 30 on its list of Top 100 Verdicts of 2011.
-Ted received the 2009 award for Beasley Allen Mass Torts Lawyer of the year, and the 2012 award for Beasley Allen Litigator of the Year.
+Ted received the 2009 award for Beasley Allen Mass Torts Lawyer of the year, and the 2012 and 2016 awards for Beasley Allen Litigator of the Year.
 He is listed in the 2014 and 2015 Super Lawyers Magazines.

 Ted was the principal Beasley Allen attorney who handled the Lotronex, Meridia, Guidant Ancure Stent, Sulzer, Smith & Nephew Knee Replacement litigations, and Hormone Therapy (Prempro) litigations.
 He was selected to serve on the Plaintiffs' Steering Committee in the Prempro Multi District Litigation.